airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/inbox-faqs.md

 <summary><strong>How to transfer Chat to WhatsApp?</strong></summary>

-1. ChatbotWorld offers you the option to transfer the chat to WhatsApp or an agent on your support team.
+1. EleAPI offers you the option to transfer the chat to WhatsApp or an agent on your support team.
 2. To transfer the chat to WhatsApp, the visitor must start a Live chat by clicking on the three-dot menu beside the cross 'X" icon.
 3. After an agent accepts your request, you can transfer the chat to Whatsapp by again opening the menu and selecting Transfer to WhatsApp.
 4. If you have a WhatsApp bot, make sure you have a support agent on call to respond to live chat requests.